open-compensation-token-license/license-token-website/wikisrc/nft-and-digital-fashion.md

 ### What Are NFTs?

 NFTs, or Non-Fungible Tokens, are unique digital assets secured on a blockchain, the same technology that underlies cryptocurrencies like [Bitcoin](https://bitcoin.org/en/) and [Ethereum](https://ethereum.org/en/).
 Unlike cryptocurrencies, which are fungible and identical in value, NFTs are individual tokens with distinct information that make them unique and unable to be exchanged on a one-to-one basis.
 This uniqueness and indivisibility are what make NFTs particularly suitable for representing digital artworks, collectibles, and, increasingly, fashion items.
+To understand more about the value of NFTs, you can explore [why NFTs are valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### The Rise of Digital Fashion